 Joe Biden has defeated Trump in the U.S. election, offering potential hope for people and the planet.

-Jagoda Munić, Director of Friends of the Earth Europe said:
+Jagoda Munić, director of Friends of the Earth Europe, reacted with the following statement:

 “Biden’s narrow victory offers a glimmer of hope for people and the planet.

 Friends of the Earth France are celebrating a major campaign victory today for their anti-fracking campaign.
 Multinational French energy utility Engie has reportedly dropped a massive deal to import fracked gas from the U.S.A., citing environmental concerns over U.S. fracked gas.